Reviews You Can Rely On

 The vents on the Foxy bib doing the job while ski touring on a warm day.
 Credit: Kaylee Walden

-Finally, it is worth noting that many insulated pants come with basic venting and score lower in this category.
-Ventilation openings on the inside of the leg, like in the Helly Hansen Legendary Insulated Pant, provide less airflow than on the outside.
-Those vents covered with a mesh lining inhibit airflow as well.
-Those mesh linings keep snow from entering deep powder or a tumble, but most of our testers preferred the free and open vents.
+It's worth noting that many insulated pants come with basic venting and score lower in this category.
+Ventilation openings on the inside of the leg, like in the Helly Hansen Legendary Insulated Pant, Outdoor Research Snowcrew and Obermeyer Bliss Pant provide less airflow than on the outside.
+Some vents have a mesh lining to keep snow from entering when you're in deep powder or taking a tumble, but most of our testers preferred the free and open vents.
 Unless it's a particularly warm day, we generally zip up any vents when heading downhill.
-The Columbia Bugaboo Pant came with no venting.

 Warmth

-The North Face Freedom Pant, the REI Powderbound Bib, and the Patagonia Powder Town all perform well in colder temperatures thanks to their insulation.
+The Outdoor Research Snowcrew, The North Face Freedom Pant, the REI Powderbound Bib, and the Patagonia Powder Town all perform well in cold temperatures thanks to their added insulation.
 We liked the sleeping bag-style baffled insulation of the Powder Town, which helped to keep the insulation evenly distributed in the pants.
 These options are best for those seeking extra warmth on a cold resort day.
 We were also impressed with the budget-friendly Arctix and Columbia Bugaboo pants.
 These kept us nice and toasty during our resort testing days for a significantly lower price.

 The Arc'teryx Sentinel is a shell pant, but it's lined with a thin, flannel backer that adds a touch of warmth.
 Testers noted that this made the pants feel less cold and more comfortable when worn without a pair of long underwear underneath.
-It is worth noting that, again, most technical shells scored low in this metric.
-Warmth is up to the layering ability of the user for these shells, which many skiers and snowboarders prefer.
+Again, most technical shells scored low in this metric.
+With shells, warmth hinges upon your layering system, which some skiers and snowboarders prefer because it allows them to fine-tune their layers depending on the weather and what kind of skiing they'll be doing that day.

 Features

-Small details can make a big difference when it comes to ski pants, often separating the excellent from the average.
-Strategically placed, good-sized pockets, a well-designed buckle, a key clip, or RECCO technology — all of these features can enhance your overall experience on the mountain.
-To evaluate this, we carefully examined each pair, taking note of every feature and assessing its practicality in real-world conditions.
+separating the excellent from the average.
+Strategically placed, good-sized pockets, a well-designed buckle, a key clip, or effective snow gaiters — all of these features can enhance your overall experience on the mountain.
+We carefully examined each pair, taking note of every feature and assessing its practicality in real-world conditions.

 Integrated belts can be helpful for achieving the perfect fit.

-The Arc'teryx Sentinel features a ski strap slot to adjust your boots without having to take off the internal gaiters, a thoughtful touch we appreciated, and the kind of higher-end design elements we expect from a pant at this price point.
+The Arc'teryx Sentinel and Outdoor Research Snowcrew feature a ski strap slot to adjust your boots without having to take off the internal gaiters, though we didn't use this feature much in practice.
 The Patagonia Powder Town had notably functional gaiters, with lace loops and a lace hook that truly kept snow out on various boot types.
 The Sentinel Pant additionally comes equipped with a key clip and large, articulated pockets.
-Finally, it has a low-profile, removable belt that some of our testers liked.

 ski pants womens - lace loops on gaiters, like on the patagonia powder town shown here...